liufeng2317/ADFWI/docs/version-plans/optimization-skill.md

 1. Define `Goal / Scope / Validation / Stop`.
 2. Inspect only the target area and direct callers.
-3. Make the smallest coherent change.
+3. Make the bounded coherent change.
 4. Run the planned validation.
 5. Update one record if the change is meaningful.
 6. Commit and push when appropriate.